We love to talk about crazy baby names.

 Or maybe not.

-I understand Uma’s impulse, but a little bit of restraint isn’t a bad thing.
+A little bit of restraint isn’t a bad thing.
 This is even more true if your child is going to be known by a third or fourth middle, meaning a name that many an official form will unwittingly omit.
+While we shouldn’t choose our names solely to satisfy bureaucratic requirements, acknowledging the realities of a cumbersome name is a kindness.

-7. The name is a foreign import that sounds great in another language – but is tricky to pronounce in English.
+7. The name is a foreign import that sounds great in the original – but is tricky to pronounce in English.

-Importing a name from another language can be a great way to honor your heritage and find something distinctive for your child.
+Importing a name can be a great way to honor your heritage and find something distinctive for your child.
+This is especially true when part of your family speakers another language.

 But consider this question before you proceed: can the average American English speaker say the name in a way that is pleasing?

-Yes, I know.
+Yes, of course.
 It is lazy and disrespectful to automatically convert unfamiliar names to a mainstream alternative.
 But it is also foolhardy to choose a name with sounds that cannot be reasonably pronounced by non-native speakers.

-And I don’t mean Niamh – a non-intuitive spelling doesn’t stop us from correctly pronouncing this name.
-I mean names that are butchered in English because Americans can’t say the ts or the cz sound, or the vowels, as intended.
+This doesn’t mean Niamh – a non-intuitive doesn’t stop us from correctly pronouncing this name.
+Some names are just plain hard in English because Americans can’t say the ts or the cz sound, or the vowels, as intended.

 6. The name is embarrassingly hard to live up to.